 Option (b): explain in the next LGR draft why those code points should not have variants, and then remove set of 50

 If in some case, not all of the code points of each set (1) (2) or (3) should be treated the same, they can be split into the appropriate subsets for each option.
 However, in that case, the choice of subset and the reason for the difference in treatment should be explained.

+【Done, imported 73 J-only out-of-repertoire-var, 4 K-only out-of-repertoire-var, 1 J&K out-of-repertoire-var】

 Issues with the Proposal document